Frequently Asked Questions

 In addition to these relief and recovery efforts, Yoga Alliance has taken many other steps to assist members in response to COVID-19.
-Other actions include a membership renewal extension, a temporary provision to allow for more yoga teacher training to support physical distancing and allow more yoga teacher training to move online; tools and guidance to facilitate a shift to virtual training and teaching; online workshops addressing business and professional needs during the crisis; options for member dues relief; and virtual gatherings to maintain community and connectedness in a time of stress and physical isolation.
+Other actions include a membership renewal extension, an Online Teaching Application supporting yoga teacher training in the online space; tools and guidance to facilitate a shift to virtual training and teaching; online workshops addressing business and professional needs during this crisis; options for member dues relief; and virtual gatherings to maintain community and connectedness in a time of stress and physical isolation.

 In addition, Yoga Alliance has shared information to its members in the United States on updated legislation as it pertains to small businesses and independent contractors.
 We also continue to advocate externally on behalf of our members’ needs.

 How can I help support yoga professionals who are facing financial hardship due to COVID-19?

 We have established a secure donation mechanism that interested parties can use to contribute to relief and recovery programs.
 Your monetary gift supports yoga professionals’ livelihoods and their important work in sharing this healing practice.
 100% of donations made to this Fund go directly to yoga professionals in need.

 Organizations interested in pledging support or serving as partners can email firstname.lastname@example.org.